imcity-dev/docs-im-city/pages/2023-approach.md

 Ultimately, the decision to reset the development and return to the proof of concept stage was driven by my desire to maximize efficiency and effectiveness.
 I believe that this will give us the best chance of success.

-The PoC approach imply the separation of the initial IM.CITY platform into two different platforms: IM.CITY for the **digital city** layer and UR.CITY for the **virtual layer**.
+The PoC approach imply the separation of the initial IM.CITY platform into two different platforms: IM.CITY for the **digital city** layer and UR.CITY for the **artificial layer**.
 Both platforms will start in January 2023 with a fresh database install.
 All existing data (users, $IMCT tokens)  will be archived and re-joined at a later stage.
 So, if you are a user of the IM.CITY platform, you will have to create a new account and start from scratch.
 Your $IMCT tokens will be archived and re-joined at a later stage. **The $IMCT tokens will not be lost!** Only they will be visible and usable at a later stage when the proof of concept stage is completed and the MVP stage is started.